Size, Location and History

 Description of Landscape:

-No major streams are located on the area, but six small bayous flow through the area, providing approximately 13 miles of waterways.
-Six small lakes are located on the area, including Marydale Lake, the largest at 115 acres, Saddletree Lake, and Turkey Lake.
-All lakes and streams are subject to backwater flooding from the Tensas River, and all receive turbid runoff from the surrounding agricultural areas.
+The topography is characterized by undulating ridges and swales, with elevations ranging from 50 to 70 feet M.S.L.
+Six small bayous flow through the area, providing approximately 13 miles of waterways.
+Six small lakes, approximately 200 acres, are located on Buckhorn WMA and all are subject to backwater flooding from the Tensas River.
+All of these lakes and bayous receive turbid runoff from the surrounding agricultural areas.